nuwave/lighthouse/docs/5/api-reference/directives.md

   """
   Restrict the allowed column names to a well-defined list.
   This improves introspection capabilities and security.
-  Mutually exclusive with the `columnsEnum` argument.
+  Mutually exclusive with `columnsEnum`.
   Only used when the directive is added on an argument.
   """
   columns: [String!]

   """
   Use an existing enumeration type to restrict the allowed columns to a predefined list.
-  This allowes you to re-use the same enum for multiple fields.
+  This allows you to re-use the same enum for multiple fields.
-  Mutually exclusive with the `columns` argument.
+  Mutually exclusive with `columns`.
   Only used when the directive is added on an argument.
   """
   columnsEnum: String